Welcome to Revolving Door Press' Submittable page!

 No. Feel free to create and explore your own individual theme(s).
 We want to project YOUR story!

-Do I have to be from Chicago to submit?
+Do I have to live in Chicago in order to submit?

 Can I make my own cover art?